liferay/liferay-screens/android/documentation/troubleshooting.md

 ### No JSON web service action with path ...

-Check that you have installed the [Mobile Widgets plugin](https://github.com/liferay/liferay-screens/tree/master/portal).
+Check that you have installed the [Liferay Screens' Compatibility Plugin](https://github.com/liferay/liferay-screens/tree/master/portal).
 The plugin adds new API calls to Liferay Portal.

 ## FAQs